NHOrus/srwq-compilation/episode-07.md

 "Soooo..."
 Irm begins.
 "Feeling better?"

 "Much.
 Thank you."
-You're feeling sort of moe right now, which still manages to put Irm at ease even though he should realise by now how quickly and extremely your mood can change.
+You're feeling sort of moe right now, which still manages to put Irm at ease even though he should realize by now how quickly and extremely your mood can change.

 "That's great!
 You can help move our mechs out onto the field.
 I for one am sick of being cooped up in a flying tincan."